 Another safety consideration is maintainability and good housekeeping characteristics of the processing machinery for energetics manufacture.
 In addressing the particular use for any equipment, it is obvious that cleanliness is an essential part of the safety consideration.
-In addition safe maintainability has to be considered a high priority as it is evident that personnel will be required to clean and disassemble the unit after shutdown from live material runs, or if a system fault occurs.
+In addition safe maintainability at the design stage has to be considered a high priority as it is evident that personnel will be required to clean and disassemble the unit after shutdown from live material runs, or if a system fault occurs.